ekuiter/tseitin-or-not-tseitin/README.md

 systemctl start docker
 ```

-Then, run the evaluation with `sudo ./run.sh`.
+Then, run the evaluation with `sudo ./run.sh` (`sudo` is recommended to avoid permission issues with files created by Docker).
 To re-run the evaluation, run `sudo ./clean.sh && sudo ./run.sh`.
 You can control which stages to (re-)run by prepolutating/removing files in the `data` directory.
 For an overview over the individual stages, see the source code of `run.sh`.